jooy2/vitepress-sidebar/README.md

 Enter the path to the section to display a different sidebar for each path.
 The path must contain `/` before and after it.
 Options without this value will be set to the root section (`/`).

 e.g. `/`, `/path/sub-path`, `/guide/`...

-### `rootGroupText`

-- Type: `string`
-- Default: `'Table of Contents'`

-The name of a group to separate top-level documents with no separate subdirectories.

-VitePress has a top-level group for every page, and that group needs a name, so you can't arbitrarily remove the top-level group name.

-### `rootGroupLink`

-- Type: `string`
-- Default: `null`

-Sets the link to go to when the top-level group is clicked.
-If this option is not specified, it will behave as plain text.

-### `rootGroupCollapsed`

-- Type: `boolean`
-- Default: `null`

-The `rootGroupCollapsed` option sets whether child items of the root group are expanded or not.
-If specified with the default value of `null` or `undefined`, the expand/collapse button is not displayed.
-If the value is `true`, the child items are displayed collapsed, and if `false`, they are expanded.

-This option only applies to top-level item.
-For general item collapsibility, see the `collapsed` option.

 ### `useTitleFromFileHeading`